|

 I can imagine how funny and enjoyable any of these trips could be.

-Have you ever imagined that you can travel and learn English?
+Have you ever imagined that you could travel and learn English?

 How so? – you would ask.